Haydencccy/waypoint/README.md

 # Route Finder

-A React 18 + Vite + TypeScript app that submits a pickup and drop-off address to the Lalamove mock API, polls for the route status, and renders the returned waypoints on an OpenLayers base map.
+A React 18 + Vite + TypeScript app that submits a pickup and drop-off address to the mock API, polls for the route status, and renders the returned waypoints on an OpenLayers base map.

 ## Stack